Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="Overview"></a>
 ## Overview
-This README for the SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics  Quickstart Template for Azure is used to deploy the following SAS 9.4 products in the Azure cloud:
+This README for the SAS 9.4M7 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics is used to deploy the following SAS 9.4 products in the Azure cloud:

 * SAS Visual Analytics 7.51

 * SAS Visual Statistics 7.51

-This Quickstart is a reference architecture for users who want to deploy the SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics  platform using cloud-friendly technologies.
+This Quickstart is a reference architecture for users who want to deploy SAS Visual Analytics in SAS 9.4 and SAS Visual Statistics in SAS 9.4 using cloud-friendly technologies.
 By deploying SAS 9.4 in Azure, you get access to SAS analytics visualization and the ability to create powerful statistical models in an Azure-validated environment.

 For assistance with SAS software, contact  [SAS Technical Support](https://support.sas.com/en/technical-support.html).
 When you contact support, you will be required to provide information, such as your SAS site number, company name, email address, and phone number, that identifies you as a licensed SAS software customer.